suyash-purwar/suyash-purwar/README.md

 ## Hi there 👋

-I'm a Full Stack Web Developer, UI/UX Designer, Amateur Photographer from India.
+I'm a Back-end Developer and hobbyist UI/UX Designer from India.
 I am looking forward to collaborating on open-source projects.
-These days, my focus is on strengthening backend development skills.
-When I'm not coding you can find me learning advanced Maths and Physics, reading books on Astronomy and Rocket Science, or watching science documentaries.
+These days, my focus is on strengthening full-stack development skills along with core CS subjects like Database Management Systems, Computer Networking, and Data Structures & Alogrithm.
+When I'm not coding you can find me listening podcasts on Philosophy.
 I like Photography too, you can see my clicks [here](https://500px.com/p/suyashpurwar4035).

 ## How to reach me? 🤙